Chung Ling Private High School

-Chung Ling Private High School (鍾靈獨立中學 (锺灵独立中学)) is a Chinese independent high school in Malaysia, located in George Town, Penang.
+Chung Ling Private High School (Sekolah Menengah Persendirian Chung Ling, 鍾靈獨立中學 (锺灵独立中学)) is a Chinese independent high school in Malaysia, located in George Town, Penang.
 Its affiliate schools are Chung Ling High School and Chung Ling Butterworth High School.

 The school was established in 1962 to provide education for students those student whose age were over the limit and those who wished to receive their education totally in their mother tongue.
 It is one of the 60 Chinese Independent High Schools in Malaysia.
 Unlike Chung Ling High School, Chung Ling Private High School provides secondary education in the Chinese language, with the medium of instruction being Mandarin using simplified Chinese characters writing.

 Chung Ling Private High School is the first secondary school in South-East Asia to fully adopt Cambridge English courses.
 It was awarded five stars in SKIPS (the Private Education Institution Quality Standard Certificate) by the Ministry of Education (Malaysia) in 2016, and is ranked as one of the top 5 private high schools in Malaysia.